Theme toggle

 A Tale Against Time

 You're picking Mccoun apples at an orchard.
-They're too high to reach, so your father picks you up and hoists you into the air.
+They're too high to reach, so your father hoists you into the air.
 You twist one off the tree.

 You're swimming at the local pond.
 You and your friend are sea dragons, and you must travel to the far kingdom of the fountain to deliver eggs.
 You dive back under the water.

-In the living room, you and your sister turned the upholstered chairs to form the walls of the walls of the castle.
-A blanket forms the ceiling, stuffies guard the door.
-You leave when your parents call for dinner.
+In the living room, you and your sister turned the upholstered chairs into the walls of a castle.
+A blanket forms the ceiling, and stuffies guard the door.
+You get upwhen your parents call for dinner.

 Your shoes sparkle on each step.
 Then they are velcro.
 Then they are laced sneakers, New Balance that your mother chose.
 You walk to work.